Flat Coset Decompositions of Skew Lattices: Preliminaires

 \begin{theorem} \cite{Co09a} Let $S$ be a quasi-distributive, symmetric skew lattice.
 Then $S$ is cancellative iff one (and hence both) of the following equivalent statements hold: \begin{itemize} \item[(i)] given any skew diamond $\set{J>A,B>M}$ in $S$ and any $x,x'\in A$, $M\lor x\lor M = M\lor x'\lor M$ holds if and only if $B \lor x\lor B = B \lor x'\lor B$ holds; \item[(ii)] given any skew diamond $\set{J>A,B>M}$ in $S$ and any $x,x'\in A$, $B\land x \land B=B\land x' \land B$ holds if and only if $J\land x \land J=J\land x' \land J$ holds. \end{itemize} \end{theorem}

 Recall from \cite{Ka08} that a skew lattice $S$ is \emph{right cancellative} if for all $x,y,z\in S$ the pair of equalities $x\lor z=y\lor z$ and $x\land z=y\land z$ implies $x=y$. \emph{Left cancellative} skew lattices are defined dually.
 A skew lattice is \emph{simply cancellative} if for all $x,y,z\in S$ the pair of equalities $x\lor z\lor x=y\lor z\lor y$ and $x\land z\land x=y\land z\land y$ implies $x=y$.
 Clearly, cancellative skew lattices are the ones that are simultaneously right cancellative and left cancellative.
 If $S$ is symmetric then right cancellation is equivalent to left cancellation and thus coincides with (full) cancellation.
-Moreover, a skew lattice is right cancellative skew lattices if and only if it is simply cancellative and simultaneously right upper symmetric and left lower symmetric.
-Dually, a right cancellative skew lattice is a simply cancellative skew lattice that is simultaneously left lower symmetric and right upper symmetric (cf. \cite{Ka08}).
+(See \cite{Ka08}.)

 Recall that a skew lattice is said to be \emph{normal} if it satisfies the identity $x\land y\land z\land w= x\land z\land y\land w$ and, dually, it is named \emph{conormal} if it satisfies $x\lor y\lor z\lor w= x\lor z\lor y\lor w$, cf. \cite{Le92}.